 Crafted in the UK with award-winning Chase Distillery gin, sparkling water and natural botanical flavours, this is the world’s first gin seltzer.
 Launching today, flavours include Seville orange, pink grapefruit and pomelo and London Dry and lemon and at just 89 calories a can, this is a delicious health-conscious swap for a regular G&T. Purchase via the Chase Distillery website.

 Marketed as ‘a hard seltzer for healthy hedonists’, Bodega Bay is just 73 calories a can.
 With three flavours to choose from – apple, ginger & açai berry, elderflower, lemon & mint or cherry, mango & goji berry – pick up one of these classy looking cans at your local Morrisons or online on Amazon.

 Mike’s canned mixes of water, alcohol and bubbles are infused with a hint of natural lemon, lime or black cherry for a refreshingly light beverage.
 Get yours at Morrisons stores across the country.

 Drty Hard Seltzer’s are not just sugar- and sweetener-free, they’re also one of the few low carb seltzers on the UK market.
 Personally, we just love the chic cans and the even chicer flavours – raspberry rosé and white citrus.
 Delicious.
 Available at Whole Foods, Amazon and Ocado.

 An Aldi own-brand invention, Nordic Wolf is the supermarket’s first ever hard seltzer.
 The canned tipple comes in four delicious flavours including juicy lemon, tangy strawberry & lime, sweet yet sour cranberry & cherry and refreshing raspberry & blackcurrant.
-Available only in Aldi stores.
+Available in Aldi stores and online.